Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - overall health

-If you have a medical and/or physical condition(s), your doctor may look at whether that condition affects your ability to drive safely.
+If you have a medical and/or physical condition(s), your doctor or a nurse practitioner may look at whether that condition affects your ability to drive safely.

-Your doctor may also recommend a road test or further cognitive or medical testing before completing your driver’s medical.
+Your doctor or nurse practitioner may also recommend a road test or further cognitive or medical testing before completing your driver’s medical.

-Most general practitioners and specialists can complete medical forms required to renew your driver’s licence.
-Your doctor will either complete the form or refer you to another doctor.
-Medical Examination for Motor Vehicle Operators form (PDF, 562 KB).
+Most general practitioners and specialists as well as nurse practitioners can complete medical forms required to renew your driver’s licence.
+Your doctor or nurse practitioner will either complete the form or refer you to another doctor or nurse practitioner.
+Medical Examination for Motor Vehicle Operators form (PDF, 102 KB).